mlabs-haskell/rigel/scripts/Readme.md

-This folder contains scripts useful for testing and debugging.
+This folder contains scripts for testing, debugging, and generating data.